altf4/SmashBot/Readme.md

 ##Rough Setup Steps:

-###Works on: Ubuntu 15.04+

 1. Get a working build of dolphin from source.
 The latest master branch should be fine.
 You can find it here: https://github.com/dolphin-emu/dolphin
 2. Configure your controller settings for player 1 and player 2.
 You will play as Player 1, SmashBot will take Player 2.
 You'll probably want a GameCube controller adapter.
 Configuring controller settings is out of the scope of this document, but check out the file `GCPadNew.ini` provided here for an example controller config that ought to work.
 Just stick that in your Dolphin config directory.
 3. Make sure you're running Melee v1.02 NTSC.
 Other versions will not work.
 4. Build SmashBot code by just running make. `make` There shouldn't be any dependencies to download.
 (Other than Dolphin)
 5. Run `./smashbot`
 6. Run dolphin and start up Melee.